michael-collins/feeling-responsive/_assignments/modeling-the-airline-chair.md

 page_sections:
 - template: assignment-description
   block: assignment-a-description
-  headline: Exercise 1 Description
+  headline: Description
-  content: In this exercise, we will learn how to make an exercise.
+  content: In this exercise, you will practice modeling fundamentals and software
+    operations to build a polygonal geometry.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   numbered-items-list: